naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.2.33 =
+* Added an optional parameter to set a description of the product.

 = 1.2.2.32 =
 * Added an option to automatically pass the user's email address to Stripe.